About the Farm

 Three Springs Farm strives to be as small as possible, while still making a simple living.
 This is achieved by selling directly to our customers through farmers' markets.

-Mike and Emily are passionate about creating a biologically diverse agricultural system that protects nature rather than harming it.
+We are passionate about creating a biologically diverse agricultural system that protects nature rather than harming it.
 We strive to replenish the land for future generations.

 None of the food from Three Springs Farm is grown with harmful agrochemicals.